ubc-micromet/Biomet.net/README.md

 If you write any functions that you think the other group members could use, create a separate branch and have Zoran, Sara or June approve the files and review the pull request.

+# 3) Creating a local copy of the database on your computer

+* Once you have Biomet.net set up and followed all the instructions from the `README` file in the [UBC PC Setup repository](https://github.com/ubc-micromet/UBC_PC_Setup-template), you can create a local copy of the database for testing and analysis purposes.

+* Zoran created an app that allows for easy copying of the database (it's called `setupLocalDataCleaning`).
+This app enables users to do local cleaning of database traces by copying the server database to you local machine.
+User can then work on the ini files, do the cleaning and check the results.
+Once everything is working, the user can (manually) copy the ini files and any functions from Derived_Variables to the main server and re-run the cleaning there to update the server database (**Note that this is done by sharing your files with Zoran who will then upload them to Vinimet**).
+The results on the server should now be the same as after the cleaning on the local computer.

+* Steps for local cleaning (including editing of the ini files):

+1) Create a folder for the data cleaning that you are about to do (or use an existing one if the folder already exists).
+Note that usually there would be one folder per site on your local computer.
+We suggest create the folder in a path such as `./user_name/Matlab/local_data_cleaning/site_name`.

+The biomet_database_default.m and localDataCleaning_ini.mat files will be stored in that folder.
+They will be created when the app runs the first time.

+2) In Matlab, cd to that folder, then:

+* Run `setupLocalDataCleaning` from the command line.

+* Change the app settings if needed.
+The program always saves the settings after each successful run.
+Those settings become the defaults for the next app run.
+If the user starts the app while being in the same folder, the setup info saved during the previous run (file localDataCleaning_ini.mat) will be loaded with the default settings for the GUI.

+* Click on "Copy Database" and wait for the copy to finish.
+The program may stop and warn

+    %     you if you are about to overwrite some newer files in your local database.
+Read the prompts!

+    %   - Afte the app closes, you'll have your own copy of the database and,

+    %     as long as you stay in this folder,

+    %     all the cleaning will be done on your local copy of the database (because biomet_database_default.m

+    %     points to your local database).

+    %  Ini files

+    %   - if you don't need to change ini files you can skip to fr_automated_cleaning()

+    %   - copy the newest version of the ini files from ../Database/Calculation_Procedures/TraceAnalysis_ini/DSM

+    %     into your local folder - the same one from which you ran setupLocalDataCleaning app

+    %     (./user_name/Matlab/local_data_cleaning/site_name)

+    %   - edit and save ini files

+    %  fr_automated_cleaning()

+    %   - run:

+    %         fr_automated_cleaning(2021:2022,'DSM',[],'./user_name/Matlab/local_data_cleaning/site_name')